NASA blasts off historic probe to touch Sun

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TAMPA: NASA blasted off a $1.5 billion spacecraft toward the Sun today (Sunday) on a historic mission to protect the Earth by unveiling the mysteries of dangerous solar storms.
+TAMPA: NASA blasted off a $1.5 billion spacecraft toward the Sun on Sunday on a historic mission to protect the Earth by unveiling the mysteries of dangerous solar storms.

 The unmanned spacecraft aims to get closer than any human-made object in history to the centre of our solar system.
 The probe is designed to plunge into the Sun's atmosphere, known as the corona, during a seven-year mission.